ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 ### Diplomatic Recognition

 At the time of the proclamation of the "State of Palestine," the states of the Arab League (except Egypt) and the Soviet Union did not recognize the State of Israel.
-By the end of 1988, the "State of Palestine" was recognized by more than 80 states - predominantly Arab and Muslim countries, along with the Soviet Union and its satellites.
-By 1994, the "State of Palestine" had received diplomatic recognition from 95 states.
+Adn by the end of 1988, the "State of Palestine" was recognized by more than 80 states - predominantly Arab and Muslim countries, along with the Soviet Union and its satellites.
+By 1994, the "State of Palestine" had received diplomatic recognition from 95 states (see [Diplomatic recognitions](https://en.wikipedia.org/wiki/International_recognition_of_the_State_of_Palestine#Diplomatic_recognitions))

 ### Status in the UN